La Section Photographique de l'Armée

 After the mission the photographer had to return to headquarters immediately.
 After developing the photographs, they determined if they were suitable for publication.
 The photographers were expected to keep notes of the scene and shooting date so this information could be archived with the photograph.

 The SPA used different types of cameras, but which brands or models are unknown.
 Most negatives in the archives are 6x13cm glass plates.
-Because the archive contains both panoramic photos and stereo photos, Lucien Leroy's Stéréo-Panoramique must have been a useful camera for the SPA.
-This high-quality and relatively light camera could take both stereo and panoramic photos, so the photographer only had to carry one camera.
+Because the archives contain both panoramic photos and stereo photos, Lucien Leroy's Stéréo-Panoramique must have been a useful camera for the SPA.
+This high-quality and relatively light camera could take both stereo and panoramic photos, so the photographer had to carry only one camera.

-During the war, the SPA took about 120,000 photos, including about 20,000 stereo photos.
+The SPA took about 120,000 photos during the war, including 20,000 stereo photos.
 Images of destroyed cathedrals were made for documentary purposes, but also had to show how the "German barbarians" destroyed the French cultural heritage.
 In addition, it showed the military operations and living conditions of the soldiers.
 It was important to sketch a positive picture in order to keep the morale high.
 The real horrors of the war were barely recorded.
 Images with the bodies of fallen German soldiers reached the public, but those of French soldiers were blocked by censorship.

 Albums with photographs of the SPA were published during the war and exhibitions were held where the public could view stereoviews through the lenses of Gaumont's Stéréodrome stereoscope.

 In 1917, the SPA merged with the SCA to form the Section Photographique et Cinématographique des Armées (SPCA).
 The unit was disbanded after the war on 10 September 1919.
 Today, the image archive is managed by the Etablissement de Communication et de Production Audiovisuelle de la Défense (ECPAD).
 The majority of the archive is digitized and made available online.